Ambulatory Quality Initiatives

 Transforming Clinical Practice Initiative

-On September 29, 2015, the Iowa Healthcare Collaborative (IHC) was one of 39 organizations selected by the Centers for Medicare & Medicaid Innovation to participate in the Transforming Clinical Practice Initiative (TCPI) as a Practice Transformation Network (PTN).
+On September 29, 2015, the IHC was one of 39 organizations selected by the Centers for Medicare & Medicaid Innovation to participate in the Transforming Clinical Practice Initiative (TCPi) as a Practice Transformation Network (PTN).

 Since 2015, the TCPi model has assisted primary and specialty care clinicians in improving the way they deliver care.
 IHC provided technical assistance to integrate quality and process improvement in daily healthcare workflows.
 This initiative was designed to help clinicians achieve large-scale transformation and succeed in a value-based care environment.
 Participating practices receive coaching, mentoring and assistance in developing core competencies specific to the TCPi Five Phases of practice transformation:

 - Thrive as a Business via Pay for Value Approaches